R-M-Patel/ARVR-Sterile-Compounding/UI_README.md

 * When transitioning between buttons on different panels (eg. 'Back' buttons) with arrow key keyboard strokes, the user can get stuck navigating buttons on a previously visited panel that is not currently displaying.
 Possible solutions to this bug are further explained [here](https://youtu.be/pgtZLc-gTEk?t=59m30s "Polishing Your Game Menu - minute 59:30").
   * _Troubleshooting Note:_ The user could also navigate between visible and invisible menu panels by toggling between the left, right, and down arrow keys on the keyboard to find on which panel a button is currently selected.
 Using a mouse also solves the problem.
 * The sliders in the 'Audio' panel are not currently connected to the `MasterMixer` Audio Mixer in a variable manner.
 Any adjustment to the sliders mutes the related audio.
 Possible solutions to this bug may be found [here](https://youtu.be/j9CqczkeYJY?t=45m37s "Game Jam Menu Template - minute 45:37").

+## Features Yet To Be Implemented
+* Progress Report Panel: see text displayed in `ProgressReportPanel` of the `MainMenu` scene.
+This panel could potentially display the quantitative/qualitative progress of a User across all attempts at the game.
+This panel could be accessed from the Main Menu at all times and potentially also at the end of a game session.
+A User Sign-in may be implemented in order to keep progress private and succinct.
+* Help Panel: see text displayed in `HelpPanel` of the `MainMenu` scene.
+After the rules of the game are implemented, a video of a baseline "good" sterile compounding performance could be displayed here.
+The baseline could be performed by a practicing pharmacist in order to establish proper practices for student Users to emulate in their game sessions.
+* In-Game UI: the actual assessment according to established rules (in the code-base) during gameplay.
+This would entail feedback including (but not necessarily limited to) different sounds (ie. beeps) for proper/improper sterile compounding practice steps during gameplay.